 - Are cryptographic keys sensitive objects?

-- Pre-Validation : discard as early as possible documents that are of no interest for secrets detection.
+- Pre-Validation: discard documents as early as possible if they are of no interest for secrets detection.

 All these steps are performed using a combination of regular expressions and heuristics based on contextual information.